Oil and Sea Turtles: Biology, Planning, and Response

 Oil and Sea Turtles presents a basic overview of sea turtle biology, summarizes what is known about the effects of oil on sea turtles, reviews potential response actions in the event of a release, and presents case histories from previous spills.

 This guidance document is the third in a series of publications prepared by NOAA's Office of Response and Restoration to provide response-related information on specific warm-water resources.
-(Other publications in the series include Oil Spills in Coral Reefs and Oil Spills in Mangroves.)
+Other publications in the series can be accessed through the blue navigation bar at the page top.

 Download the Guide: Oil and Sea Turtles: Biology, Planning, and Response [PDF, 7.0 MB].
 Originally published in 2003 and reprinted in 2010, the report was updated in August 2021 to include enhanced knowledge from the response and Natural Resource Damage Assessment for the Deepwater Horizon oil spill.

 More Information about Sea Turtles